 The SPLOST Fund accounts for the revenues and related project expenditures under the SPLOST agreements.
-At the end of 2023, the fund balance for this fund was \$16.1 million which represents an increase of \$5.1 million compared to the prior year.
+On June 30, 2024, the fund balance for this fund was \$23.4 million which represents an increase of \$7.2 million compared to the prior year.
+This is primarily attributable to increased grant funding and because primary work on the City's 2017 SPLOST Fund projects are coming close to completion, requiring fewer expenditures.
 The City funds most capital projects on a pay-as-you-go basis.
 Fund balance will be used to pay for future projects.